David Carradine: Death

-David Carradine arrived in Bangkok, Thailand on May 31, 2009, to shoot his latest film, titled Stretch.
-He was last seen alive on June 3, but his assistant and other film staffers could not reach Carradine when they were going to have dinner and decided to leave without him.
-Carradine called the assistant an hour later but was told the group was across town and he would have to make his own arrangements that evening.
+Carradine arrived in Bangkok, Thailand, on May 31, 2009, to shoot the film Stretch.
+He was last seen alive on June 3, but he could not be contacted after he failed to appear for a meal with the film crew.

-On June 4 (Thursday), at the age of 72, Carradine was found dead in his room at the Swissôtel Nai Lert Park Hotel, located on 2 Witthayu Road, in central Bangkok.
-Lt.
-Teerapop Luanseng, Lt.
-Col. Pirom Jantrapirom, and Col. Somprasong Yenthuam, Superintendent of the nearby Lumphini Police Station (139 Witthayu Road), said that Carradine was found naked and had hanged himself in the room's closet with a curtain cord.
+On June 4, Carradine was found dead in his room at the Swissôtel Nai Lert Park Hotel.
+He was 72 years old.
+Lieutenant Teerapop Luanseng and Lieutenant Colonel Pirom Jantrapirom said that Carradine was found naked and had hanged himself in the room's closet with a curtain cord.
 Police said he had been dead for at least 12 hours and found no sign of struggle.
-Thai police suggested the death might have been from accidental suffocation due to auto-erotic asphyxiation, since there was no suicide note and he was found with a rope tied to both his neck and his genitals.
+Thai police suggested the death might have been from accidental suffocation, since there was no suicide note and he was found with a rope tied to both his neck and his genitals.
+Pornthip Rojanasunand, director of Thailand's Central Institute of Forensic Science, said it may have been a case of auto-erotic asphyxiation.
 Thai authorities conducted the first autopsy on Carradine shortly after his death, and stated on June 8 that it would take a month to determine how he died, although a Thai police colonel told Reuters that the likely cause was asphyxiation.
-On July 1, 2009, Michael Baden, the medical examiner hired by Carradine's family to conduct his own autopsy on Carradine, stated that the actor died from asphyxiation, and that the way Carradine's body was bound allowed him to rule out suicide.
+His funeral was held on June 13.
+On July 1, 2009, Michael Baden, the medical examiner hired by Carradine's family to conduct his autopsy, stated that the actor died from asphyxiation, and that the way Carradine's body was bound allowed him to rule out suicide.